Red Power movement: Early Indigenous Activism and the Roots of Red Power

 From 1953 to 1964, the United States government terminated recognition of more than 100 tribes and bands as sovereign dependent nations with the House Concurrent Resolution 108.
 This resolution stated that the tribes would be under US law and treated as American citizens instead of having the status as wards of the US.
 The affected tribes were no longer protected by the government and stripped of their right to govern their own people.

-The Relocation Act of 1956 resulted in as many as 750,000 American Indians migrating to cities during the period from 1950-1980.
+The Relocation Act of 1956 resulted in as many as 750,000 American Indians migrating to cities during the period from 1950 to 1980.
 This Act was implemented to encourage and provide support for American Indians to find jobs in cities and improve their lives from the poverty-ridden reservations.
 The government offered vocational training, housing, and financial support for those who chose to relocate.
 These promised amenities were often not provided or inadequately provided, resulting in American Indians distanced from their cultural lands and economically worse off than before.

 The Relocation and Termination era described above fueled the resistance of American Indians.
 The oldest recognized National American Indian group was National Congress of American Indians (NCAI), established in 1944.
 NCAI set a precedent by successfully being the first multi-tribal political organization run entirely by Indians.
 NCAI fought against voting discrimination, against the termination of government to government relationship between the US and native tribes, and against US interference in tribal counsels.
 They aimed to close gaps between Indians who lived on reservations and those who had relocated to cities, elderly and Indian Youth, and different tribes from one another.
 NCAI was the main political organization that preceded the Red Power Movement.